Getting a Fitbit

 Cannot perform operations on a Metamorph that is not in the DOM

-… and I’ll admit, I’ve not known exactly what a Metamorph is but for the most part, I can usually remember whatever it was that I just did that caused that error to happen; so I undo and find a different way.
+… and I’ll admit, I’ve not known exactly what a Metamorph is but for the most part, I can usually remember whatever it was that I just did that caused the error, undo, and find a different way.

 Today, the thought crossed my mind: “What is a Metamorph?” and that’s when I went digging.